kadena-community/kadena.js/packages/apps/graph/README.md

 The simulation uses a seeded random number generator.
 This means each simulation is possible to replicate in the exact same order and with the exact same amounts, given that the inputs stay the same.
 Note: the created account keys and request keys of the transactions will not stay the same.
+When a simulation starts, some information regarding the transactions is saved on a file.
+This file can be found on `packages/apps/graph/src/scripts/devnet/logs`.
+The filename is determined by `timestamp` and `seed`.

 Advanced: In each iteration a new random number is generated, so that the transactions are different, with different amounts and to and from different